 Why Choose the Law Firm of Wapner Newman for Help?

 You have a right to live your life free from injury, and a negligent physical therapist can rob you of that right.
 When you felt you needed help from a physical therapist, you also felt that you would get the best possible medical care from a trained professional.
 Finding out that your trust was betrayed and your rights were violated is an unpleasant situation, not to mention the setbacks it causes.
-A physical therapist medical malpractice in Philadelphia case can be pursued on your behalf by a physical therapy malpractice lawyer.
+A Philadelphia Philadelphia medical malpractice attorney can help you pursue a physical therapist medical malpractice case on your behalf.

 At Wapner Newman, our physical therapy malpractice attorneys can help you recover damages that you suffered as a result of the delivery of improper physical therapy techniques.
 We know that these cases can be complicated, but we want to help our clients receive justice in the form of fair compensation for the pain they’ve suffered.